elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ### <input type="checkbox"> Step 5

 Just like Ruby has hashes and JavaScript has objects, Elm has **records** to store key-value pairs.
-Unlike those other languages, though, Elm does not allow you to change the number of keys of a record after creation.
-A record with three keys always has three keys, no matter what.
+Unlike those other languages, though, Elm treats the keys of records as immutable.
+Once a record has been defined, you cannot add, edit, or remove its keys.

 Unlike strings and lists, records are a special data type that have a special syntax for getting and setting values.
 You can create a record like this: